tanawadeatharva/BharatVECTO/Documentation/User Manual/3-simulation-models/ADAS_EcoRoll.md

 <div class="engineering">
 **Auxiliary energy demand**

-In Engineering Mode the energy demand of all auxiliaries is assumed to be drawn also during engine-off periods and the fuel consumption is corrected in a post-processing step.
+In Engineering Mode the energy demand of the auxiliaries can be specified for the cases:
+  - ICE on
+  - ICE off, vehicle standstill
+  - ICE off, vehicle driving

 </div>